 On the other hand, you can't change the symbology if you don't like it, and if things change on the WMS server, then they'll change on your map as well.
 This is why you sometimes want to use a Web Feature Service (WFS) instead, which gives you vector layers separately, and not as part of a WMS-style map.

 This will be covered in the next lesson, however.
-First, let's add another WMS layer from the terrestris WMS server.
+First, let's add another WMS layer.